skylight-hq/skylight.digital/pages/career_pathways/people-manager.md

 ##### Business acumen

 You have a strong understanding of the different aspects of our business.
 You understand the context in which we operate.
 You keep up with civic technology news.
 You have an appreciation of how changes in government policy and programs can affect our business.
 You ensure your reports further our strategic goals and objectives.
 You know when to prioritize the needs of the client vs. the needs of the employee.
-You're able to answer employee questions about time codes, staffing, benefits, and time off.
+You answer employee questions about time codes, staffing, benefits, and time off.

 ### Level III

 {% include role_level.html level='III' %}

 You're a manager of managers.
-You're able to support and grow new managers in the organization.
-You're able to both manage a department of people that’s constantly evolving and adapt to the changing needs of the people in the company.
+You support and grow new managers in the organization.
+You both manage a department of people that’s constantly evolving and adapt to the changing needs of the people in the company.

 #### Skills needed for this level

 ##### Empathy

-You can help teams create empathetic and supportive environments.
+You help teams create empathetic and supportive environments.
 You coach other people managers to be more empathetic leaders.

 ##### Delivering feedback